goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-❌ **Otherwise:** It must be disappointing to realize that after such a great care for crafting an UI, 100% functional tests passing and and sophisiticated bundling - the UX is horrible and slow due to CDN misconfiguration
+❌ **Otherwise:** It must be disappointing to realize that after such great care for crafting a UI, 100% functional tests passing and sophisticated bundling - the UX is horrible and slow due to CDN misconfiguration

 <br/>